Hi Tarot Tribe,

 - Court Cards – The people and the personalities of the Tarot.

 Likewise, the Pages in the Court Cards is the first entry to the Court.
-The Kings are at the end of the Tarot Courts Structure.
-I even have stories for each of the Minor Arcana suits which I share with my students in my training.
+The Kings are at the end of the Tarot court structure.
+I even have stories for each Minor Arcana suit that I share with my students in my Tarot certification training.

 Flexible Uniformity Across Systems

 There is more than one system of Tarot, which can be another layer that adds confusion.
-I am going to cover this in a different blog post but for now, know that when you pick a Tarot deck up you are likely to find that there are similar meanings given to each card in the materials you find.
+I will cover this in a different blog post but for now, know that when you pick a Tarot deck up, you’re likely to find that there are similar meanings given to each card in the materials you find.

-It is flexible and the cards are deepening and changing as the system grows.
-You can pick up any Rider Waite Tarot inspired deck for example and there will be similarities between those decks.
+It’s flexible, and the cards deepen and change as the system grows.
+For example, you can pick up any Rider Waite Tarot-inspired deck, and there will be similarities between those decks.
 There will also be similarities in the books you read on the Tarot, and that knowledge can be applied to many decks.

 Additional Esoteric Systems

-There are other schools systems and traditions weaved into the Tarot depending on the Tarot deck.
-These include Astrology, Numerology, Kabbalah and deep symbolism to name a few.
-While this is also true for many other types of Cartomancy these systems are often used as the theme to the deck, not the overall structure.
+There are other school systems and traditions weaved into the Tarot depending on the Tarot deck.
+These include Astrology, Numerology, Kabbalah and deep symbolism, to name a few.
+While this is also true for many other types of Cartomancy, these systems are often used as the theme of the deck, not the overall structure.

 Oracle Decks Key Indicators